 In the Congo, trees do not follow such predictable rhythms.
 The team found between-tree differences in green-up of 45 days, with trees flushing before and after the rainy season.
 There was also a lag between leaves arriving on branches and xylem growing.
 This lag was around two months, plus or minus three weeks.

-The based on de Mil’s PhD research de mil said: “I did my PhD (WoodLab Ghent University) on Congo Basin trees, this is thanks to the AfricaMuseum and the INERA RDCongo, where a team of both Congolese and Belgian researchers do forest ecology research.
+The research is based on De Mil’s PhD research: “I did my PhD (WoodLab Ghent University) on Congo Basin trees, this is thanks to the AfricaMuseum and the INERA RDCongo, where a team of both Congolese and Belgian researchers do forest ecology research.
 The Democratic Republic of Congo has the biggest share of the Congo Basin forest, and is still largely understudied.”

 “Currently, Congolese researchers are working in UNESCO MAB biosphere reserves of Luki and Yangambi.”

 “It has helped me a lot in my understanding of trees.
 Working in the Congo forest, with its low seasonality and its challenging tree rings, helped me to see how trees grow.
 Currently, I work at the Laboratory of Tree-Ring Research at the University of Arizona, which is a world-leading institute of tree-ring analysis, and home to the famous analysis of the Bristlecone pines, and my Congo experience somehow helps me to read rings more easily in temperate regions.
 It all seems much easier now!”